 You’ll also find a set of printable spelling resources in the back of the e-book… colorful spelling charts, dictionary pages, assessment tools, and more!

-Click on the image above to get your own copy of Teaching Kids to Spell!
+Be sure to get your own copy of Teaching Kids to Spell!